Do I Have to Pay Taxes On My Unemployment Benefits?

 Kentucky will not provide an exemption for up to $10,200 of unemployment compensation received in 2020.
 Kiplinger provided further guidance by highlighting that “[any] unemployment compensation excluded on a Kentucky resident’s federal income tax return must be added back on his or her Kentucky individual income tax return on Schedule M, Line 5, as an ‘Other Addition.’”

 Indiana is not currently allowing for an exemption for unemployment compensation, which means that “an amount excluded for federal income tax purposes has to be added back when filing your Indiana income tax return.”
 As Kiplinger pointed out, this could change depending on what the Indiana General Assembly decides in the coming months.

 But a key point to note here is that there may be a part of unemployment benefits that are deductible (as Indiana considers unemployment benefits taxable).
 “The deductible amount depends on your federal adjusted gross income, how much unemployment compensation you receive, and your filing status,” Kiplinger reports.
 In order to calculate the exact amount of your deductions, Kiplinger also recommends completing the “Unemployment Compensation Worksheet” in the Form IT-40 instruction booklet.

 For additional guidance on how unemployment benefits are taxed in your state, contact your tax advisor or get in touch with your state’s Tax and Information Assistance contact.

-strategic HR inc. knows that keeping abreast of legal compliance issues can be daunting, especially when the laws keep changing.
+Strategic HR knows that keeping abreast of legal compliance issues can be daunting, especially when the laws keep changing.
 We can help you stay compliant by fielding your questions and offering resources to help you identify and mitigate compliance issues.
 Visit our Legal Compliance and Recordkeeping page to learn about our auditing services which can help you identify trouble spots in your HR function.